DecisiveData/ZeroToSnowflake/README.md

 # PART 2: Install Data Models into Snowflake

 Tableau often requires a simplified dataset that is in a single table or star schema.
 In our Zero to Snowflake example, this will take the form of a dimensional model that we can install.
+A sample dimensional model is available in this repository at `/salesforce/fivetran/dimensional` or https://github.com/DecisiveData/ZeroToSnowflake/tree/master/salesforce/fivetran/dimensional.

+1. In Snowflake, click **Worksheets** and open a blank worksheet.
+2. Copy/paste the contents of `/salesforce/fivetran/dimensional/__install_dimensional.sql` into the blank worksheet in Snowflake.
+3. At the top of the worksheet, check the box for **All Queries** and then click the **Run** button.

 # PART 3: Connect Tableau Dashboards to Snowflake